vg11072001/Machine-Learning/ml notes/Readme.md

 Thanks to [Güldeniz Bektaş](https://medium.com/u/33d5f46322cb?source=post_page-----6cf5e9e0e7af--------------------------------), [Muhammet Nusret Özateş](https://medium.com/u/af00de1b9dfb?source=post_page-----6cf5e9e0e7af--------------------------------), and [Yavuz Kömeçoğlu](https://medium.com/u/3800cff712ab?source=post_page-----6cf5e9e0e7af--------------------------------) for their contributions to this blog post.

-### How I learned web development, software engineering, & ML
+### How I learned web development, software engineering, & ML- [Link](https://jasonbenn.com/how-i-went-from-finance-ai/how-i-learned-web-development-software-engineering-ml)

 Ever since Cal Newport wrote about how I learned how to code in [Deep Work](https://amzn.to/2OKq68X) by reading books and going to a bootcamp (which thousands of people do every year - I'm not special), I've been getting a few emails a week asking for more details.
 Most often, people ask for the specific books I read as I was preparing, or general advice on breaking into the field.
 Below is a representative sample.
 If I sent you this link to you, I hope it's helpful!
 If you have any further questions, please [email me](mailto:jasoncbenn@gmail.com), and I'll use them to improve this guide.